 Javier is a distinguished international tax lawyer and advisor.
 Clients rely on Javier, when navigating complex cross-border tax planning and structuring multinational operations.
 His clients range from startups to global, multinational companies in a wide spectrum of industries, including technology, blockchain and digital assets, e-commerce, FinTech, life science, manufacturing and distribution.

-Javier’s unique perspective and expertise derives from his experience working with companies in major markets throughout the country and his background working with premier tax offices and agencies of the Federal Government in Washington, D.C., including the U.S. Tax Court, the IRS Office of Associate Chief Counsel (International), and the U.S. Treasury Department.
+Javier’s unique perspective and expertise derives from his experience working with companies in major markets throughout the country and his background working with premier tax offices and agencies of the Federal Government in Washington, D.C., including the U.S. Tax Court, the IRS Office of Associate Chief Counsel (International) and the U.S. Treasury Department.
 His profound understanding of tax administration and policy, as well as statutory and regulatory interpretation, in addition to his years of experience working with Ernst & Young’s National Tax Department, gives Javier’s clients great satisfaction and peace of mind knowing they are structured and operating in a tax-efficient manner.
-His comprehensive perspective on global tax planning and compliance considerations serves companies of any size and stage of their life cycle.
+His comprehensive perspective on global tax planning and compliance considerations serves companies of any size and at any stage of their life cycle.